mozilla/pontoon/docs/admin/deployment.rst

    by Google.

 ``LOCALE_REQUEST_FROM_EMAIL``
    Optional.
-Requests about new project locales are sent from this email.
+Requests for new project locales are sent from this email.

 ``MAINTENANCE_PAGE_URL``
    Optional.
 URL to the page displayed to your users when the application is placed